Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

     --address $(cat cardano-private-testnet-setup/private-testnet/addresses/user1.addr)
 ```

-So using again the correct node socket path and the correct testnet magic and taking the address that I just showed you, so user1 address, I have this script.
+So using again the correct node socket path and the correct testnet magic and taking the address that we just showed you, so user1 address, we have this script.

 ```
 [nix-shell:~/plutus-pioneer-program/code/week10]$ ./scripts/query-utxo-user1.sh